edulim/Linux-Immersion/PICTURE/README.md

 text with `tesseract`, an OCR engine.
 The default language is japanese vertical, and you can call it with the `-H` option to read horizontal texts in japanese.

-If you want to use another language, make sure to install the approppriate language support.
+If you want to use another language, make sure to install the appropriate language support.

 Remember that the OCR's ability to recognize text correctly depends on the